4 Ways to Display Your ID Card

 • Increased security: shielded badge holders can prevent the credentials from theft called skimming.
 Skimming is an electronic method of capturing credentials.

-Cons: If you are constantly using your card, such as computer access and secure printing, you will have to remove your credentials from the badge holder multiple times a day.
+Cons: If you are constantly using your cards, such as computer access and secure printing, you will have to remove your credentials from the badge holder multiple times a day.

 Option 3: Lanyards